CCYSA Youth Camp at CCSC

 SOME VIDEO HIGHLIGHTS OF THE 2014 YOUTH CAMP

-Kevin Wolf has release another Youth Camp Video… he has recorded a great week of fun and learning and did an excellent job incorporating many of the camp participants and activities.
+Kevin Wolf has released another Youth Camp Video… he has recorded a great week of fun and learning and did an excellent job incorporating many of the camp participants and activities.
 The enthusiasm and excitement are captured well.
 Watch it: https://vimeo.com/105810456

 Camp attendance is a great value; there are four costs:

 - SSA and CCSC youth membership is $75.
 In addition to membership in CCSC, membership in the Soaring Society of America (SSA) is required by club policy and is the most cost effective way to provide members with flight insurance.
 SSA membership enables recognition for achievements at camp and provides a youthful soaring enthusiast with a year’s magazine subscription.

 - The fixed camp cost is $300 if a parent or guardian participates as a volunteer.
 It covers food, T-Shirt, infrastructure, and our famous Wednesday afternoon canoe trip.